ccdmb/predector/README.md

 NB.
 We cannot support conda environments on Mac or Windows.
+This is because some older software in e.g. SignalP 3 and 4 is not compiled for these operating systems, and being closed source we cannot re-compile them.
+Even windows WSL2 does not seem play well with SignalP 4.

-Please use a Linux virtual machine or one of the containerised options.
+Please use a full Linux virtual machine (e.g. a cloud server or locally in [VirtualBox](https://www.virtualbox.org/)) or one of the containerised options.

 ### 2. Download the proprietary software dependencies